 Eliminate Processed Foods.
 Processed foods can be hard on your stomach and promote inflammation, aggravating your stomach.
 Eating whole foods, which are easily recognizable to your stomach, are easier to break down.
 Go easy on your stomach and stick to whole foods while you get your stomach acid levels back up, and then you can decide to proceed onto processed foods in moderation.

-Don’t drink during meals.
+No Beverages During Meals.
 Save your beverage – even water – for after your meals.
 A lot of liquid during your meals can dilute your gastric juices.
 Diluting your stomach acid will lead you to have a tougher time digesting your food.

 Those 5 tips, especially in combination, will help you build up healthy stomach acid levels again.
 Ensuring that you have healthy stomach acid levels will help you with digestion and uptake of nutrients, which is important in your wellbeing overall.